getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 }
 ```

-1. This function is an interface function.
-Its job is to return an interface value.
+1. This is the interface function.

+    Its job is to return a value of the interface type, also known as an
+    __interface value__.

-1. This declaration is an interface type.
-They generally have:
+1. This is the interface type.
+Interface types generally have:
       - A single field to store an instance of an implementation.
       - A few declarations that may be useful to implementations.
       - Wrapper methods that define the interface's behavior.